We can use the Excel ISODD function to test whether an imputed numerical value is an odd number. This article will walk through the simple steps.

 Figure 5 – Final Result of applying the Excel ISODD function

-The ISODD function is use to test the presence of odd numbers and then to return that result with a TRUE or FALSE.
-If there is no numeric value then the #VALUE is shown as return value.
+The ISODD function checks if the specified value or cell reference has an ODD number and returns the result with a TRUE or FALSE.
+If there is no numeric value in the cell, then the ISODD function will return the #VALUE error.

 Instant Connection to an Expert through our Excelchat Service